gpuweb/WSL/Spec/source/index.rst

 #.
 If ``e`` is well-typed

     #.
-If ``e`` has a left-value type, and there is a function called ``operator&.foo`` with a first parameter whose type is a pointer to the same right-value type with the same address space, then the whole expression is well-typed, and has a left-value type corresponding to the right-value type and address-space of the return type of that function.
+If ``e`` has a left-value type, and there is a function called ``operator&.foo`` with a parameter whose type is a pointer to the same right-value type with the same address space, then the whole expression is well-typed, and has a left-value type corresponding to the right-value type and address-space of the return type of that function.
     #.
 Else if ``e`` has an abstract left-value type, and there is a function called ``operator.foo=`` with a first parameter whose type is the corresponding right-value type, then the whole expression is well-typed, and has an abstract left-value type corresponding to the type of the second parameter of that function.
     #.
 Else if there is a function called ``operator.foo`` with a parameter whose type matches the type of ``e``, then the whole expression is well-typed and has the return type of that function.
     #.
 Else the expression is ill-typed.